A brief timeline of YouTube's history and its impact on the internet

 In May of 2005, the beta version of YouTube was up on the net, and within a month, the very first video was posted.
 It was titled "Me at the Zoo" and was a 19-second long clip posted by Karim himself.
 The video featured footage of Karim at the San Diego Zoo, talking about elephants and their trunks.

 By September 2005, YouTube had managed to get its first video with one million views.
 This was a Nike ad that went and gone viral.

 The following month, in November of 2005, the venture capital firm Sequoia Capital invested an impressive $3.5 million in the business.
 Roelof Botha (who also formerly worked for Paypal) joined YouTube's board of directors.

 Sequoia and Artis Capital Management invested an additional $8 million in 2006, as the website saw significant growth in its first few months.

 As previously mentioned, YouTube was founded by:

-After dropping out, Jawed would become an early employee of the fledgling Paypal.
-While at Paypal, he continued his coursework and eventually graduated with a degree in computer science, and went on to earn a master's degree in computer science from Stanford University.
+After dropping out, Jawed became an early employee of the fledgling Paypal.
+While at Paypal, he continued his coursework, eventually graduated with a computer science degree, and earned a master's degree in computer science from Stanford University.